Towards resolving the Galactic center GeV excess with millisecond-pulsar-like sources using machine learning: Conclusions and discussion

-We find that a significant fraction of GCE is now resolved into point sources consistent with MSP-like sources.
-If we take into account a possible contribution from the \FBs, then the contribution of the MSP-like sources becomes comparable to the remaining GCE flux around a few GeV.
-Although this results shows the potential that the problem of the GCE can be resolved by detecting individual gamma-ray sources near the GC.
-There are, however, several caveats in the analysis, which require a further investigation: \ben \item The spectrum of the msp+ component is relatively flat below 1 GeV while the spectrum of GCE determined in some analyses, including the analysis that takes the FB into account \citep{2017ApJ...840...43A}, is hard below 1 GeV.
+We find that a significant fraction, i.e., around 30\% at a few GeV, of GCE is now resolved into point sources consistent with MSP-like sources.
+We show in Fig.~\ref{fig:W_evolv} that the explanation of the GCE in terms of MSP-like sources is also consistent with analyses, which use masks of different sizes around detected sources~\cite{2020PhRvL.124w1103Z, 2022PhRvD.105j3023C, 2024PhRvD.109l3017Z}.
+Although this result shows that the problem of the GCE can be resolved by detecting individual gamma-ray sources near the GC, there are several caveats in the analysis, which require a further investigation: \ben \item The spectrum of the msp+ component is relatively flat below 1 GeV while the spectrum of GCE determined in some analyses, including the analysis that takes the FB into account \citep{2017ApJ...840...43A}, is hard below 1 GeV.
 The GCE spectrum at low energies has large systematic uncertainties, i.e., it can also be relatively soft \cite{2013PhRvD..88h3521G}.
-This question can be resolved by an updated analysis of the gamma-ray data near the GC that includes the 4FGL-DR4 sources. \item The uncertainties in the diffuse emission model affect also the detectability and the properties of point-like sources.
-In particular, many sources near the GC in the 4FGL-DR4 catalog have flags, which denote different problems either with detection of the sources or with reconstruction of their properties (the corresponding effect on the SED can be significant, as discussed in Appendix~\ref{app:msp_syst}). \item The separation of the GCE from the \FBs is one of the biggest uncertainties that can have a factor two to three effect on the GCE spectrum around a few GeV \citep{2017ApJ...840...43A}. \een Although the study presented in this work shows that the GCE can be resolved into individual point-like sources consistent with MSP properties, in view of the above caveats, a detailed joint analysis of the diffuse emission and point-like sources as well as a study of the \FBs near the GC is necessary to resolve the GCE puzzle \cite{2024arXiv240205449S}.
-A significant progress can be also made by multi-wavelength searches for counterparts of gamma-ray sources, e.g., radio emission from MSPs.
+This question can be resolved by an updated analysis of the gamma-ray data near the GC that includes the 4FGL-DR4 sources. \item The uncertainties in the diffuse emission model affect the detectability and the properties of pointlike sources.
+In particular, many sources near the GC in the 4FGL-DR4 catalog have flags, which denote different problems either with detection of the sources or with reconstruction of their properties (the corresponding effect on the SED can be significant, as discussed in Appendix~\ref{app:msp_syst}). \item The separation of the GCE from the \FBs is one of the biggest uncertainties that can have a factor of 2 to 3 effect on the GCE spectrum around a few GeV \citep{2017ApJ...840...43A}. \een Although the study presented in this work shows that the GCE can be resolved into individual pointlike sources consistent with MSP properties, in view of the above caveats, a detailed joint analysis of the diffuse emission and pointlike sources as well as a study of the \FBs near the GC is necessary to resolve the GCE puzzle \cite{2024MNRAS.530.4395S}.
+A significant progress can be also made by multiwavelength searches for counterparts of gamma-ray sources, e.g., radio emission from MSPs~\cite{2016ApJ...827..143C}.